uutzinger/BioMedicalSensorBoard/airquality_solutions.md

 Its difficult to find accurate and inexpensive Carbon Monoxide sensors.
 It is possible to calibrate less expensive sensors by measuring known levels of gases in a test chamber.
 For example, there should be no Carbon Monoxide in the atmosphere and a sensor signal outdoors indicates the sensor background level.

-Carbon Monpoxide is a poisenos gas where as Nitroc Oxide and Methane should be avoided indoors.
+Carbon Monpoxide is a poisenos gas where as Nitric Oxide and Methane should be avoided indoors.

 Amphenol produces an multi element MEMS gas sensor: